Birmingham Bach Choir: Repertoire

 Although the main focus of the choir is the Baroque period, they perform music spanning over 500 years including 20th and 21st century works.

 Discussing the Choir's repertoire, Paul Spicer told MusicWeb International's John Quinn: "Whenever we do Bach we feel we’re coming home, so it is a Bach choir, very much with a purpose.
 But we have a very broad-based repertoire indeed and we go back a long way before Bach and come right up to the present day.
 And, of course, with my particular interest in twentieth century British music we’ve done a huge amount of that over these years."

 Commissions and First Performances

 The choir has premiered numerous new choral pieces by distinguished composers, many of them commissioned.
-These include Wofully Araide commissioned from David Lord (1970); Best Glorious Man (1991) and The Rochester Triptych (1994) by John Jourbert (1991); Love and Life by Adrian Partington (1999); How God Answers the Soul by Aaron Jay Kernis (1996); as well as numerous pieces by Paul Spicer including A Shared Singing and Unfinished Remembering (2014), Festival (2015) and The Darling of the World (1986).
+These include Wofully Araide commissioned from David Lord (1970); Best Glorious Man (1991) and The Rochester Triptych (1994) by John Joubert (1991); Love and Life by Adrian Partington (1999); How God Answers the Soul by Aaron Jay Kernis (1996); as well as numerous pieces by Paul Spicer including A Shared Singing and Unfinished Remembering (2014), Festival (2015) and The Darling of the World (1986).